hquimby/dvswitch_mode_switcher/README.md

 # DVSwitch Mode Changer

+NOTE:  All credit goes to firelarmss - I just added the manual entry of talkgroups and fixed a couple menus with AI.
+This is a placeholder until my suggestions can be rolled into the original code.

 Basic service to switch modes/talkgroups of a dvswitch server.
 Defualt webserver uses port 3000, you can change it in configs/config.yml.
 USRP support is also available.

 ## Install Process: